-Public key parameters shall always be generated and validated in accordance with FIPS 186-4 using at a minimum ECDSA using P-256 and SHA-256 algorithm strength.
+Public key parameters shall always be generated and validated in accordance with FIPS 186-4.

 6.1.7 Key Usage Purposes (as per X.509 v3 Key Usage Field)

 The use of a specific key is constrained by the key usage extension in the X.509 certificate.
 All certificates shall include a critical key usage extension.